-a.
-Encourage knowledge based, high tech and rec-tech industries in the north portion of the Business Park.
+ab.Within the Business Park, Eencourage knowledge based, high tech and rec-techindustries in the north portion of the Business Park.

 - a.
 Recognize the primary intention of the Business Park is to support the ongoing operation of a range of industrial activities and to ensure these activities are not displaced due to the encroachment of incompatible land uses. - Ensure the former BCR North Yards property (District Lot 4262, Group 1 New Westminster District, Except Portions In: (1) Reference Plans 2511, 2518, 2530, 2651 and 19103 (2) Plan 4820) and surrounding lands identified in Figure 17-2 are utilized for intensive industrial purposes.
 Light industrial uses and commercial uses are not supported in this area to ensure that the land remains suitable for medium to heavy industrial activity that produces visual, acoustic or other nuisance disturbances.